 The Office for Standards in Education, Children’s Services and Skills (who are more commonly known as Ofsted) inspect and regulate academies and schools throughout England.

-Merritts Brook Academy is a ‘Good’ school – Ofsted 2015
+Merritts Brook Academy continues to be a ‘Good’ school – Ofsted 2019

 - The leadership team has maintained the good quality of education in the school since the previous inspection.
 Staff show passion and determination to ensure that every pupil gets the best possible start to their school life and can ‘believe, aspire and exceed’.